ansible/ansible/docs/docsite/rst/user_guide/playbooks_error_handling.rst

       ansible.builtin.command: /bin/false
       ignore_errors: yes

 The ``ignore_errors`` directive only works when the task is able to run and returns a value of 'failed'.
 It does not make Ansible ignore undefined variable errors, execution issues (for example, missing packages), or syntax errors.
-But it's not a good practice to always handle the exceptions using "ignore_errors", because the task might fail due to poor internet connection and your other task may depend on this task.
+But it is not a good practice to always handle errors using ``ignore_errors``, because the task might fail due to poor internet connection and your other tasks might depend on this task.

 Ignoring unreachable host errors
 ================================